 #2 Fire Extinguishers

-Oil process facilities should primarily use ABC fire extinguishers, as they are appropriate for the classes of fire the industry is prone to.
+Oil process facilities should primarily use BC fire extinguishers, as they are appropriate for the classes of fire the industry is prone to.
 This type of extinguisher is adept at handling fires of ordinary combustibles, electrical equipment and wiring, and flammable liquids and gases.
 Make sure all employees know where fire extinguishers are located and how to use them.

 #3 Fire Alarm Systems